 Similarly, if you’ve produced commissioned work or one-off art pieces, you may want to display the pieces you’re particularly proud of to show off your talents.

-All your images need to be high-resolution—you really want the art community to see the complexities of your work and be able to take in every possible detail.
-Prioritize making sure the pieces you are launching your gallery with are high-quality.
+All your images need to be high-resolution.
+You want the art community to see the complexities of your work and take in every possible detail.
+Prioritize making sure the pieces you’re launching your gallery with are high-quality.

 3. Create compelling copy